akbarmohammadi70/mariadb_cluster/README.md

-# Roles Name: MariaDB-Galera , Maxscale , keepalive
+# Roles Name: MariaDB-Galera , Maxscale

 Two Ansible Roles that install MariaDB-Galera and Maxscale with keepalive on Ubuntu 20.04 LTS.